ucsd-dsc-arts/dsc160-final-group9/README.md

 - In order to ensure comparing component is only on musical styles, we made sure that the generated melodic sequence are of the same length. `temperature`, as an important hyper-parameter in MelodyRNN to manipulate how random the output sequence is, is also maintained to be `1.7` throughout all model fittings as well.
 - This first graph is a visualization of the prediction data which according to the model best approximates the notes that when played on the piano at the predicted time frames and with the predicted velocities would produce <i>Meow Meow Meow</i>.
 This graph is done using <i>Bokeh</i>, and therefore is interactive if you view it in [MelodyRNN.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/MelodyRNN.ipynb).<br>
 ![](results/melody_rnn/bokeh_plot_rendered_meow.png)
-- This following second graph plots the generated new <i>Meow Meow Meow</i>.
+- This following second graph plots the generated new <i>Meow Meow Meow</i> (audio file linked [here](results/melody_rnn/rnn_meow.wav)).
 With time frames all set the same, it can be seen from this comparison, that the generated notes seem to on average each last shorter in time.
 As we can see that those blocks in this graph tends to be smaller (horizontally) compared to those above.
 One thing to also notice is how this generated audio shows higher notes to the end of our output sequence than the original rendered song.
 This might be due to the model learning the overall notes in the training sequence being highly upbeat, and therefore producing an output trend at the end of increasing pitch.
 However, this might just be a generalized discussion, more precise analysis would be needed for more accurate justifications.<br>
 ![](results/melody_rnn/bokeh_plot_rnn_meow.png)

 ## Discussion